Netflix/falcor/documentation/paths.md

 ## PathSets

 A PathSet is a human-readable short-hand for a set of Paths.
-Any Model method which can accept multiple Paths, can also accept multiple PathSets.
+Any [Models]{@link http://netflix.github.io/falcor/documentation/model.html} method which can accept multiple Paths, can also accept multiple PathSets.

 In other words of writing this...